rishigundakaram/baseball-MCS/README.md

 You must use python 3.10.
 The parsing file can parse EVA and EVA files given by Retrosheet play by play logs it can also get the player name from the player id (Useful for obtaining player statistics later).

 # Todo

+Current goal is to create a relevant dataset.
+See incomplete files: dataset.py, statistics.py for items to do.